Claret School of Quezon City: Organization

 Claret School of Quezon City is composed of the Child Study Center, the Grade School Department and the High School Department.
 The Grade School and High School units were established in 1967, while the Child Study Center was opened in June 2001.

 In the school year 2003–2004, the Association of Claret Schools in the Philippines, Inc. (ACSPI) was formally established and this further strengthened the linkages of the six Claret Schools in the Philippines: Claret School of Quezon City, Claret School of Zamboanga City, Claret College of Isabela City, Claret School of Lamitan City, Claret School of Maluso and Claret School of Tumahubong in Basilan Province.

 Sports

 The Claret Red Roosters represent the school which is best noted for its football program.
 The football program was established in the late 1970s by Real Madrid fans and Roman Catholic priests Luis Rey and Santiago Gonzales.

 Bob Salvacion who has been leading the Claret's football program set up the Claret Football Center in 1981.
 Claret is among the founding schools of the inter-school league Rizal Football Association (RIFA).

-In 2011, Claret established a girl's football team despite being a boy's school.
+In 2011, Claret established a girls' football team despite being a boys' school.
 In 2025, Claret along with PAREF Southridge played as guest teams at the UAAP Season 87 high school football tournament.

 On July 17, 2017, a non-infill artificial turf was installed within the campus.